jjcapellan/SIXDB/README.md

 //
 // The object values parameter accepts functions as value whose receives the old value an returns the new value.
-// Here all salaries from manufacturing department are increased by 300.
+// Here all salaries from employees with age highter than 40 or with salary less than 600, are increased by 300.
 //
 mydb.update.records(
     'southFactory',
     null,
-    [
-        {keyPath: 'department', cond: '=', value: 'manufacturing'}
-    ],
+    'age > 40 | salary < 600',                                          // Query
     {salary: function(oldSalary){return oldSalary + 300;}},             // A function is used as new value
     myErrorCallback
 );